benjburkholder/GDS-Report-Compiler/README.md

 ### Control Over Script Workflow
 Located in /conf/stored/workflow.json, all available data sources are listed with the ability to toggle (boolean 0 and 1) which steps should be included and which can be skipped during script execution.

+The 'args' values are passed as command line arguments during the script run.

  ```{
     "name": "google_analytics_traffic",
     "active": 0,